kubernetes/enhancements/keps/sig-api-machinery/6164-internal-type-elimination/README.md

 1. The hub does not have to be a *separate* type.
 The hub type can be one of the versioned types CustomResourceDefinitions already operate handle CRD versions this way.
-For CRD conversion, the storage version *is* the hub.
+For CRD conversion, the request version *is* the hub.
 2. [KEP-5073: Declarative Validation][kep-5073] (GA in v1.36) move validation
    onto **versioned** types via `validation-gen`, further weakening the rationale for an internal type.